 But there are many hitches to reading this little passage as a license for packing heat.
-And those hitches are to be found right there in the text of the amendment itself.
+And some of those hitches are to be found right there in the text of the amendment itself.
 While untangling the thread of the framers’ intent might require expertise in history and/or law, deciphering what they actually said requires only a fundamental knowledge of the mother tongue.

 Let’s begin with the most trivial objection and work our way up the ladder.

 Where’s the Hardware?